MaximeLailvaux/webproject/README.md

 # Projet web

-Use this skeleton application of slim framework and laravel of a school project
+Start with skeleton application of slim framework and laravel of a school project